airbytehq/terraform-provider-airbyte/docs/resources/source_kyve.md

 Required:

 - `pool_ids` (String) The IDs of the KYVE storage pool you want to archive.
 (Comma separated)
-- `start_ids` (String) The start-id defines, from which bundle id the pipeline should start to extract the data (Comma separated)
+- `start_ids` (String) The start-id defines, from which bundle id the pipeline should start to extract the data.
+(Comma separated)

 Optional:

 - `max_pages` (Number) The maximum amount of pages to go trough.
 Set to 'null' for all pages.
-- `page_size` (Number) Default: 100
-The pagesize for pagination, smaller numbers are used in integration tests.
+- `page_size` (Number) The pagesize for pagination, smaller numbers are used in integration tests.
+Default: 100
-- `url_base` (String) Default: "https://api.korellia.kyve.network"
-URL to the KYVE Chain API.
+- `url_base` (String) URL to the KYVE Chain API.
+Default: "https://api.kyve.network"